Reconstruction of $f(R)$ lagrangian from a massive scalar field: Power Law Self-Interaction

+In this section, we assume the self-interaction of the scalar field to be proportional to a power law function of the scalar field or $\frac{dV(\phi)}{d\phi} \sim \phi^{n}$.
+The effective mass of the field is therefore given by $\frac{d^{2}V(\phi)}{d\phi^{2}}$ at $\phi = 0$.
+Such forms of self-interaction potentials have played very importnat roles in scalar field cosmology, for example, inverse powers of the field work as brilliant fit as they demonstrate the tracker quintessance behavior, discussed by Ratra and Peebles \cite{Peebles:2002gy} for a potential $V(\phi) \sim \frac{M^{(4+\alpha)}}{\phi^{\alpha}}$ ($M$ being the Planck mass).
+We also refer to the works of Zlatev, Wang and Steinhardt in this regard \cite{Zlatev:1998tr,Steinhardt:1999nw}. \\

-For the simple power law potential, a comparison with the anharmonic oscillator equation gives one the coefficients in the form $f_{1} = 3\frac{\dot{a}}{a}$, $f_{2} = 0$ and $f_{3} = 1$.
-If one must integrate the scalar field equation straightaway, the coefficients must lead to the criterion of integrability as in Eq.(\ref{int-gen}) giving a differential equation governing the time evoltion of the scale factor as
+For a simple power law potential, a comparison with the anharmonic oscillator equation gives one the coefficients in the form $f_{1} = 3\frac{\dot{a}}{a}$, $f_{2} = 0$ and $f_{3} = 1$.
+Therefore the criterion of integrability as in Eq.(\ref{int-gen}) gives a differential equation governing the time evoltion of the scale factor as

 This can be solved to find the allowed time evolution of the scale factor as

 where it is assumed that $\dot{a} > 0$.